Part 1, Chapter 3

 You're a developer, so you don't want to repeat tasks over and over again.
 Put your tools here and make them available to your teammates too.
 All scripts that don't have a home go here.

 When and how often should you commit?
 What should you write as a commit message?

-Another topic that usually increases the heat in the room full of developers.
+Another topic that usually increases the heat in a room full of developers.
 While there are many guides on this, let's keep it simple.
 For commit messages, why do we add messages to a commit in the first place?
 After all, each commit has its unique hash.
 The answer is quite simple: To know what changes we did in the commit.
 Simple as that.
 So do just that in your messages: